ampproject/amphtml/extensions/amp-render/amp-render.md

 ```

 ### Dynamic resizing
-In some cases, we may need the `<amp-render>` component to resize on user interaction.
-For example, when the content does not fit within specified height specified with `layout="fixed-height"`.
-The `resizeToContents` action handles this by increasing the height to fit the content.
-If the content already fits in the specified height, height remains unchanged.
+In some cases, we may need the `<amp-render>` element to resize on user interaction.
+For example, when the content does not fit within specified `height` attribute with `layout="fixed-height"` or the specified `height` is too large creating empty whitespace.
+The `<amp-render` element exposes a `resizeToContents` action that adjusts the height to fit the content.
 See the following example:

 ```html
 <button on="tap:my-component.resizeToContents()">Expand</button>